dekuNukem/STM32_tutorials/lesson000_intro_blinkLED/README.md

 ##### The STM32 HAL libraries

-STM32 HAL(Hardware Abstraction Layer) library is a open source library written by ST and recommended for all new projects.
+STM32 HAL(Hardware Abstraction Layer) library is a open source library written by ST and recommended for all new projects, and is what STM32CubeMX generates.
 It provides a complete set of APIs that stay consistent throughout the STM32 lines.
-This simplifies the coding, and improves portability to other devices as well.
-This is also what STM32CubeMX generates.
+This simplifies the coding and improves portability as well.

 All the driver files are in `project_folder/Drivers/STM32F0xx_HAL_Driver`.
 Each peripheral has their own `.c` and `.h` files.
 The trick here then is simple: